hithaishree98/Orders_and_Inventory_microservices/README.md

 ## Order & Inventory Microservices

-A lightweight, event-driven demonstration of two collaborating microservices—Inventory and Payment—coordinated via Redis Streams and backed by FastAPI, Redis-OM, and a React front-end.
+A lightweight, event-driven demonstration of two collaborating microservices - Inventory and Payment, coordinated via Redis Streams and backed by FastAPI, Redis-OM, and a React front-end.

 ---